 Tait has been providing critical communication solutions to transport operators and authorities for nearly 50 years and is committed to interoperable, open-standards-based solutions.
 By connecting intelligent transport system (ITS) infrastructure in the control centre, on the streets and in vehicles, Tait data transmission and high-reliability voice communication provide operators with tools that greatly enhance passenger service.

-Tait has long standing relationships with ITS providers and leading transport authorities and operators in the UK (London, Dublin, Edinburgh), the Czech Republic (Pilsen), the United States (Portland, Oregon) and Australia (Queensland) to design, implement and commission communication solutions.
+Tait Communications is working with key ITS providers and leading transport authorities and operators in Europe (London, Dublin, Edinburgh, Pilsen), the Americas (Portland, Sao Paulo) and Australasia (Queensland, Victoria, New Zealand, Indonesia) to design, implement and commission such communication solutions.

 “This rich seam of knowledge and experience allows us to influence and drive discussions with ITxPT’s broad membership of vehicle manufacturers and operators, transport authorities, ITS, application and service providers around the world,” John Gardener says.
 As an example, the IT architecture developed in the European Bus System of the Future project and the Transport for London trial has paved the way for cost-effective deployment of on board digital systems and back office applications on the vehicles.